Epizephyrian Locris: Roman city

-Research from 1996 has revealed that in the early Imperial era (mid-1st century CE), there was a complete urban and cultural transformation of the ancient city.
+Research from 1996 has revealed that in the early Imperial era (mid-1st century AD), there was a complete urban and cultural transformation of the ancient city.
 During this time period, the monuments and road networks were improved, most notably in the Petrara area, the political, administrative, and religious centre of the city.
 The urban plan was redesigned over Greek streets and buildings that had been used as dwellings and workshops.

 Building A/B seems to be configured as a multifunctional complex, perhaps linked to the celebration of the dynastic cult and the elites of the city, the promoters of its architectural renewal.
 It also included commercial and perhaps also civic and administrative functions.
-It has similarities to the two contemporary and well-known examples of the Building of Eumachia in Pompeii and the Augusteum of Herculaneum.
+It has similarities to the two contemporary and well-known examples of the Building of Eumachia in Pompeii, and the Augusteum of Herculaneum.